 The 3Bays Pro golf swing analyser is a device that fits onto the end of your club shaft and provides you with several very useful club data parameters.

-There is also a putting analyser sold alongside the full swing analyser.
+There is also a putting analyzer sold alongside the full swing analyzer.
 You can add either or both to your practice.

 Skypro with Skytrak